Welcome to the Party (Diplo, French Montana and Lil Pump song): Music video

 An animated video released on the same day as the song shows an animated version of Deadpool performing popular dance crazes including twerking, BlocBoy JB's "shoot" dance and flossing in front of a blue-gray backdrop.
 The animation was also included in a Snapchat lens which can be activated by selecting Deadpool's logo.

 The official music video, directed by Jason Koenig, was released on May 21, 2018, and features the four artists partying and taking part in havoc and destruction interspersed with clips from the movie.

 Remixes

-A remix by American DJ Valentino Khan was released on July 4, 2018.
-A second remix featuring American rappers Juicy J and Famous Dex was released on July 27, 2018.
+A remix by producer Valentino Khan was released on July 4, 2018.
+A second remix with Juicy J and Famous Dex, an altered verse from Lil Pump, and without Zhavia Ward, was released on July 27, 2018.